kmpeters/epics-scripts/docs/README.md

 [makeIOC.sh](makeIOC.md) is a script that makes it easy to quickly generate a clean vxWorks or Linux IOC.

-## synApps.sh
+## support.sh

-[synApps.sh](synApps.md) is a script that makes it easy to clone (and maintain) the synApps modules from their git repos.
+[support.sh](support.md) is a script that makes it easy to clone (and maintain) the EPICS modules that are required/useful for motor development and testing.